Glurge: Santa’s visit to an ailing tot sparks a miraculous recovery.

 Nancy Conley, the Senior Marketing Director for the Mayfair Mall, confirmed that Mark Leonard had been one of the mall’s Santas “for many, many years” prior to her joining the staff in 2000.
 Since coming to work there, she had heard from others that the story about a hospital visit to a languishing tot was a true one, but she had no first-hand knowledge of it herself.

-According to Santa Mark Leonard and Susan Leonard, the visit to the ailing child took place in December 1997 at the Children's Hospital of Wisconsin in Wauwatosa (which is near Milwaukee), about 2 miles from the Mayfair Mall.
-Mrs. Leonard says the
+According to Santa Mark Leonard and Susan Leonard, the visit to the ailing child took place in December 1997 at the Children’s Hospital of Wisconsin in Wauwatosa (which is near Milwaukee), about

 child subsequently came to visit her husband at the mall in December 1998.